 - World Elite

-The benefits offered in the base package are similar to those offered by Visa such as auto rental collision insurance, emergency travel assistance and extended warranties.
+The benefits offered in the base package are similar to those offered by Visa such as auto rental collision insurance, emergency travel assistance, and extended warranties.
 But that is where the similarities end.
-Unlike Visa, MasterCard also offers price protection and trip cancelation insurance.
+Unlike Visa, MasterCard also offers price protection and trip cancellation insurance.
 Here is how the former works.
 Let’s say that you buy an expensive item such as the latest Smartphone with your credit card.
 The price is reduced within 60 days.
 Your MasterCard provider will agree to cover the difference.

 Other credit card networks such as American Express also come with their own set of benefits.
 However, they hardly offer the same coverage and are also likely to be declined for certain transactions.
 In the end, personal preferences and requirements ultimately determine the credit card network that you choose.

 Keep Reading: The best credit card for everyday purchases